 Provide them with an example so that they know how to ask questions and avoid making mistakes.
-Example: Do you draw well?
+Example: Do you draw well?/Can you draw well?

 Begin the game.
 Continue until several students complete the task.
 Ask students to return to their seats.